Montenegro Citizenship by Investment

 The corporate tax rate is also 9% and applies to capital gains and interest income as well.
 As it is relatively easy to set up a business in Montenegro and have a low taxation scheme, many foreign nationals prefer to establish a company over finding work.
 If a new company is operating exclusively in underdeveloped areas of the country, they may be granted an exemption from the corporate tax rate.
 Double tax treaties have been signed with a majority of EU countries as well as the UK, Russia, China, and Switzerland.

 Advantages & Disadvantages of the Citizenship: The advantages of gaining citizenship through the Montenegro Citizenship by Investment program are the low taxes and the relatively cheap cost of living.
 Although the country and the program are new, the history and natural landscape of the region is not.
 With sunny, warm coastal areas and cool, mountainous and wooded areas, Montenegro is a vibrant place to explore.
+Additionally you will enjoy 124 visa free countries as a citizen of Montenegro.

 The disadvantages include difficulty in mastering the language, having access to specialized medical treatment, and navigating daily life in a small country.
 However, Montenegro is quickly implementing new policies and initiatives to catch up with the rest of Europe and many foreign nationals have already found a place of opportunity in the new country.